laith763/e-commerce-app/README.md

 # Database
-i used postgresql to stor the data in it
+i used postgresql to storage the data in it

 # API